vinamrata-git/Tic-Tac-Toe-using-python-/README.md

 # Tic-Tac-Toe-
 First Week project at Ironhack in a group of two classmates.

+# Rules:
+Be the first player to get 3 row or column or diagonal in a 3-by-3 grid. who made it first will win the game either before filling all the position of the grid. if neither will made it, it means the game is a tie and no one win the game.

 # Onjective
 The objective of the game is to win against the computer by your analysis.